junxit/us-congress-bills-109/metadata.md

 - 2005-06-22 — Committee on Environment and Public Works.
 Reported by Senator Inhofe with amendments.
 With written report No. 109-86.
 - 2005-06-22 — Committee on Environment and Public Works.
 Reported by Senator Inhofe with amendments.
 With written report No. 109-86.
 - 2005-06-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 134.
+- 2005-06-27 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S7447-7448; text of measure as reported in Senate: CR S7447-7448; text as passed Senate: CR S7448)
+- 2005-06-27 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S7447-7448; text of measure as reported in Senate: CR S7447-7448; text as passed Senate: CR S7448)
+- 2005-06-28 — Message on Senate action sent to the House.
+- 2005-06-28 — Received in the House.
+- 2005-06-28 — Referred to the House Committee on Resources.
+- 2005-06-30 — Referred to the Subcommittee on Fisheries and Oceans.
+- 2005-09-23 — Subcommittee Hearings Held.
+- 2006-06-21 — Committee Consideration and Mark-up Session Held.
+- 2006-06-21 — Ordered to be Reported by Unanimous Consent.
+- 2006-06-21 — Subcommittee on Fisheries and Oceans Discharged.
+- 2006-07-13 — Placed on the Union Calendar, Calendar No. 318.
+- 2006-07-13 — Reported by the Committee on Resources.
+H. Rept.
+109-562.
+- 2006-07-13 — Reported by the Committee on Resources.
+H. Rept.
+109-562.